-Teaching refers to specific instructional and learning activities that are carried out purposefully and harmoniously.
+Teaching refers to specific instructional and learning activities which are carried out purposefully and harmoniously.
 The ways these teaching activities are carried out refer to the concept lesson modalities.
-Lesson modalities thus are concerned with the execution of specific instructional and learning activities by the teacher and pupils.
+Lesson modalities, thus, are concerned with the execution of specific instructional and learning activities by the teacher and pupils.
 For example, a teacher demonstrates and explains while pupils look and listen.
 These activities are interdependent and reciprocal.
 Therefore, they often are referred to as correlated activities.

 When these activities are carried out purposefully and effectively, a particular teaching relationship arises between teacher and pupil.
-For example, a good teacher immediately awakens trust in his students because he explains the subject contents with authority and clarity while they listen.
-This has the effect that the teaching relationship is meaningfully actualized during the course of a lesson.
+For example, a good teacher immediately awakens trust in his/her students because he/she explains the subject contents with authority and clarity while they listen.
+This has the effect that the teaching relationship is meaningfully actualized during a lesson.
 Because this teaching relationship arises between teacher and pupils, persons with differing potentialities and preferences, it can be handled in very many ways.
-The actualization of these varied activities during the course of a lesson refers to the varied forms (nuances) of instructing and learning that occur in practice.
+The actualization of these varied activities during a lesson refers to the varied forms (nuances) of instructing and learning that occur in practice.

-Lesson modalities thus are described as particular activities of instructing and learning (with or without teaching aids) that are carried out in harmony and in correlation with each other on the basis of specific teaching aims.
-During the execution of these activities, principles of instructing are taken into account and certain teaching functions are executed ultimately to establish a meaningful teaching relationship.
+Lesson modalities, thus, are described as particular activities of instructing and learning (with or without teaching aids) that are carried out in harmony and in correlation with each other based on specific teaching aims.
+During the execution of these activities, principles of instructing are considered, and certain teaching functions are executed ultimately to establish a meaningful teaching relationship.

-Thus, to meaningfully locate the didactic modalities within the framework of the lesson structure, they have to be analyzed further so these parts can be distinguished within the meaningful and ordered structure as a whole in order to design a lesson.
+Thus, to meaningfully locate the didactic modalities within the framework of the lesson structure, they must be analyzed further so these parts can be distinguished within the meaningful and ordered structure, as a whole, to design a lesson.